microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreview_listdecisions.md

+---
+title: "List accessReview decisions"
+description: "In the Azure AD access reviews feature, retrieve the decisions of an accessReview object."
+---

 # List accessReview decisions

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-In the Azure AD [access reviews](../resources/accessreviews_root.md) feature, retrieve the decisions of an [accessReview](../resources/accessreview.md) object.
+In the Azure AD [access reviews](../resources/accessreviews-root.md) feature, retrieve the decisions of an [accessReview](../resources/accessreview.md) object.

 Note that a recurring access review will not have a `decisions` relationship.
 Instead, the caller must navigate the `instance` relationship to find an `accessReview` object for a current or past instance of the access review.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type                        | Permissions (from least to most privileged)              |
 |:--------------------------------------|:---------------------------------------------------------|